awslabs/assisted-log-enabler-for-aws/README.md

 11. In Step 4, under Deployment options, leave the default settings.
 12. In Step 5, review the settings you've set in the previous steps.
 If all is correct, check the box that states "I acknowledge that AWS CloudFormation might create IAM resources with custom names."
    * Once this is submitted, you'll need to wait until the StackSet is fully deployed.
 If there are errors, please examine the error and ensure that all the information from the above steps are correct.
-13. Within AWS CloudFormation, go to Stacks.
+13. To deploy the IAM Permissions within the AWS Account where Assisted Log Enabler for AWS is being ran: Within AWS CloudFormation, go to Stacks.
 14. Within the Stacks screen, go to the Create Stack dropdown, and select With new resources.
 15. In Step 1, select Upload a template file, select Choose File, and use the AWS CloudFormation template provided in the permissions folder.
 [Link to the file](https://github.com/awslabs/assisted-log-enabler-for-aws/blob/main/permissions/ALE_child_account_role.yaml)
 16. In Step 2, under Stack Name, add a descriptive name.